sjoerdvankreel/firefly-synth-2/static/Manual.md

 BP-Add results in gain modulation from 0% to 200%, since the source is viewed as [-100%..100%].

 Here's the list:
-* UP AdU: add unipolar source to unipolar target.
+* UP Add UP: add unipolar source to unipolar target.
-* UP AdB: add unipolar source to bipolar target.
+* UP Add BP: add unipolar source to bipolar target.
 * UP Mul: multiply source by target.
-* UP Stk: stack unipolar source to target.
+* UP Stack: stack unipolar source to target.
 Takes headroom into account, so non-clipping.
-* UP Rmp: unipolar remap.
+* UP Remap: unipolar remap.
-* BP AdB: add bipolar source to bipolar target.
+* BP Add BP: add bipolar source to bipolar target.
-* BP AdU: add bipolar source to unipolar target.
+* BP Add UP: add bipolar source to unipolar target.
 * BP Mul: bipolar-multiply source by target.
-* BP Stk: stack bipolar source to target.
+* BP Stack: stack bipolar source to target.
 Takes headroom into account, so non-clipping.
-* BP Rmp: bipolar remap.
+* BP Remap: bipolar remap.
-* Ph Wrp: phase wrap.
+* Phs Wrap: phase wrap.

 Now there's some values "missing" (f.e. unipolar-stack-to-bipolar), but i found i never missed those.<br/>
 Should these be needed, no problem in adding them later on.<br/>